Grow Hemp in Connecticut

 1) What is the current status of the Hemp Research Pilot Program in Connecticut?

-Public Act 19-3, AN ACT CONCERNING A PILOT PROGRAM FOR HEMP PRODUCTION creates three (3) types of hemp licenses: growers, processors and manufacturers.
-During the 2019 growing season, all growers and processors will be operating under the Connecticut Department of Agriculture (DOAG) Hemp Research Pilot Program (HRPP).
-Manufacturers of hemp products will be regulated by the Connecticut Department of Consumer Protection (DCP).
-The processor license will be required to produce all animal food, and non-consumables, such as textiles and building products.
-The manufacturer license will be required for the in-state production of all consumables, which are defined as hemp products intended for human ingestion, inhalation, absorption or other internal consumption.
+Public Act 19-3 (AN ACT CONCERNING A PILOT PROGRAM FOR HEMP PRODUCTION) creates three license types: growers, processors, and manufacturers.
+During the 2019 growing season, growers and processors operated under the Connecticut Department of Agriculture (DOAG) Hemp Research Pilot Program (HRPP).
+Manufacturers of hemp products are regulated by the Department of Consumer Protection (DCP).
+A processor license is required to produce animal food and non-consumables (textiles, building products, etc.).
+A manufacturer license is required for in-state production of consumables—products intended for human ingestion, inhalation, absorption, or other internal use.

 2) What are the research goals of the HRPP?

-The HRPP supports research that advances the Department of Agriculture's understanding of hemp agriculture at national, regional and local levels.
-Research could include topics as simple as hemp seed planting depth or as complex as genomics-assisted crop improvements.
-It could also include processing and marketing topics.
+The HRPP supports research that advances DOAG’s understanding of hemp agriculture at national, regional, and local levels—ranging from seed planting depth trials to genomics-assisted crop improvements, as well as processing and marketing studies.

 3) Will there be minimum or maximum field sizes for hemp cultivation?